Culture of Indonesia: Drama and theatre

-Wayang is a traditional shadow puppet theater from the Javanese, Sundanese, and Balinese cultures, depicting stories from the Ramayana, Mahabharata, and local folklore.
+Wayang is a traditional shadow puppet theatre from the Javanese, Sundanese, and Balinese cultures, depicting stories from the Ramayana, Mahabharata, and local folklore.
 Wayang kulit, the most well-known form, uses intricately carved leather puppets mounted on bamboo sticks, manipulated behind a lit screen to cast moving shadows.
 The performances, led by a dalang (puppet master), serve as both entertainment and a medium for conveying moral and philosophical teachings.
 Recognized by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity, wayang remains an integral part of Indonesian cultural heritage.